EXCLUDING THE FLIGHT RULES, THESE FAQS RELATE TO S13 AND WILL BE UPDATED AT THE START OF S14

 Please note each review will earn you 1 bonus point (subject to a maximum of 10 bonus points).
 See Earn Bonus Points for details.

-No, all Flying Club Swingers are eligible for goody bags if they get their first three scores submitted and verified in time.
+No, all Flying Club Swingers are eligible for goody bags if they get their first six scores submitted and verified in time.
 We hope this will then encourage you to fly with Virgin Atlantic and thus qualify for the final at the end of the season!

 What does ‘Approved by the R&A for the payment of expenses’ mean?